An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: Conclusion

 In this paper, we propose the first audio-visual personality computing benchmark for both self-reported and apparent personality recognition tasks, which are evaluated on the two widely-used and publicly available personality computing datasets: the ChaLearn First Impression dataset and the ChaLearn UDIVA self-reported personality dataset.
 We first benchmarked seven visual models, six audio models and five audio-visual models that have been published and evaluated on the ChaLearn First Impression datasets.
 We also benchmarked seven visual deep learning models that are widely used for visual problems, which have not been applied to video-based personality computing before.
 Our open-source, easy-to-use and standardised framework can be utilized to not only develop new personality computing models but also conduct quick yet robust evaluation of new models on both self-reported and apparent personality traits recognition tasks.

 Building on our benchmarked models, we systematically evaluated various factors that impact personality computing.
-This led us to make the following conclusions: (i) using cropped and aligned face images as input generally led models to produce slightly better personality predictions than using images with background; (ii) the static models frequently achieved better performances than most spatio-temporal models for personality recognition; (iii) visual models frequently achieved superior results than audio models on personality recognition, indicating that subjects' facial behaviours contain more discriminative apparent personality-related cues than non-verbal audio behaviours; (iv) most models achieved better apparent personality recognition results than self-reported personality recognition even when different datasets were used, which suggests that subjects do not show their self-reported personality through non-verbal audio-visual behaviours; and (v) each personality trait has a unique relationship with human non-verbal behaviours (i.e., modalities and temporal scale), and thus even the same data contribute differently for personality recognition.
+This led us to make the following conclusions: (i) using cropped and aligned face images as input generally led models to produce slightly better personality predictions than using images with background; (ii) the static models frequently achieved better performances than most spatio-temporal models for personality recognition; (iii) visual models frequently achieved superior results than audio models on personality recognition, indicating that subjects' facial behaviours contain more discriminative apparent personality-related cues than non-verbal audio behaviours; (iv) most models achieved better APR results than SPR even when different datasets were used, which suggests that subjects do not show their self-reported personality through non-verbal audio-visual behaviours; and (v) each personality trait has a unique relationship with human non-verbal behaviours (i.e., modalities and temporal scale), and thus even the same data contribute differently for personality recognition.
+We also discussed the current research gaps and challenges in audio-visual personality computing.